Overview

 Your Partner

 Leading up to birth is an excellent time to set expectations and get your partner on board with breastfeeding.
 There are countless reasons why breastfeeding is amazing for both mom and baby.
 Breastfed babies are at a lower risk for ear infections, intestinal upsets, respiratory problems, allergies, and dental problems, and their immune system will be stronger.
-Breastfeeding also produces some hormones that foster a chemical connection between mom and baby and helps mom recover from birth better.
+Breastfeeding also produces some hormones that foster a chemical connection between mom and baby and help mom recover from birth better.
 Your partner’s support of breastfeeding goes a long way.

 Make the Most of Your Third Trimester

 This last trimester can be physically and emotionally challenging.
-It can be overwhelming to think about everything you need to learn or get done before you go into labor.
+It can be overwhelming to think about everything you need to learn or complete before you go into labor.
 Plus, you don’t know precisely when your labor will start or how everything will unfold.
 Everything will come together and work out.
 Keep making great choices and moving forward with your to-do list; you will be as ready as possible when your little one arrives.
 You can also do a lot to bond with your baby during pregnancy before you hold them in your arms.

 Thank you to the amazing companies that have supported this episode.